Jonathan-Hollingsworth/capstone_project/README.md

 ### Tests:

 - Backend: Tests are in the same folder as the item they are testing (Run with `npm test` or `jest -i --DetectOpenHandles`)
-- Frontend: I currently do not have the time or experience to properly write tests for the frontend of this application (They would have been ran with `npm test` of `react-scripts test`)
+- Frontend: I currently do not have the time or experience to properly write tests for the frontend of this application (They would have been ran with `npm test` or `react-scripts test`)
 > Make sure you download the dependencies with `npm install`

 ### API: